Oxytocin is an FDA-approved medication for childbirth, but may also have benefits in alcohol addiction therapy, according to recent research.

-This last symptom, impaired motor functioning (physical coordination), was the effect studied by a different group of researchers at the University of Sydney.
-In this 2015 study that paved the way for the American research in 2019, some rats were given no alcohol (the control group), other rats were given alcohol only, and the third group of rats were given oxytocin and then alcohol.
+A different group of researchers from the University of Sydney studied impaired motor functioning or physical coordination.
+In this 2015 study that paved the way for the American research in 2019, the rats in the control group were given no alcohol, other rats were given alcohol only, and the third group of rats were first given oxytocin and then alcohol.

 “In the rat equivalent of a sobriety test, the rats given alcohol and oxytocin passed with flying colours, while those given alcohol without oxytocin were seriously impaired,” remarked one of the researchers, Dr. Bowen.

 Bowen explained this effect further, saying, “Alcohol impairs your coordination by inhibiting the activity of brain regions that provide fine motor control.
 Oxytocin prevents this effect to the point where we can’t tell from their behavior that the rats are actually drunk.
 It’s a truly remarkable effect.”